-Bowhead Whales - By July, most bowhead whales are northeast of the Chukchi Sea, within or migrating toward their summer feeding grounds in the eastern Beaufort Sea.
-No bowheads were reported during 6,639 mi (10,684 km) of on-transect effort in the Chukchi Sea by Moore et al. (2000b).
-Aerial surveys in 2008-2009 by the NMML as part of the COMIDA project reported four sightings during >8,699 mi (>14,000 km) of on-transect effort.
-Two of the four sightings were offshore, both of which occurred near the end of August.
-Bowhead whales were also rarely reported in July-August of 2006-2008 during aerial surveys of the Chukchi Sea coast (Thomas et al. 2009).
-This is consistent with movements of tagged whales (see ADFG 2009; Quakenbush 2009), all of which moved through the Chukchi Sea by early May 2009, and tended to travel relatively close to shore, especially in the northern Chukchi Sea.

-The estimate of bowhead whale density in the Chukchi Sea was calculated by assuming that there was one bowhead sighting during the 6,639 mi (10,684 km) survey effort in the Chukchi Sea during the summer, although no bowheads were actually observed (Moore et al. 2000b).
-The more recent COMIDA data were not used because the NMML has not released a final report summarizing the data.
-Only two sightings are present in the BWASP database during July and August in the Chukchi Sea, both of which were of individual whales.
-The mean group size from combined July-August sightings in the BWASP, COMIDA, and 2006-2008 industry database is 1.33 (CV=0.58).
-This value, along with a f(0) value of 2 and a g(0) value of 0.07, both from Thomas et al. (2002) were used to estimate a summer density of bowhead whales.
-The CV of group size and standard errors reported in Thomas et al. (2002) for f(0) and g(0) correction factors suggest that an inflation factor of 2 is appropriate for deriving a maximum density from the average density.
-Bowheads are not expected to be encountered in higher densities near ice in the summer (Moore et al. 2000b), so the same density estimates are used for open-water and ice-margin habitats.
-Densities from vessel based surveys in the Chukchi Sea during non-seismic periods and locations in July-August of 2006-2008 (Haley et al. 2009b) ranged from 0.0001/km2 to 0.0005/km2 with a maximum 95 percent confidence interval (CI) of 0.0019 km2.
-This suggests that the densities used in the calculations and shown in Table 1 might be somewhat higher than expected to be observed from vessels near the area of planned operations.
+Bowhead Whales-By July, most bowhead whales are northeast of the Chukchi Sea, within or migrating toward their summer feeding grounds in the eastern Beaufort Sea.
+No bowheads were reported during 10,684 km of ontransect effort in the Chukchi Sea by Moore et al. (2000).
+Aerial surveys in 2008-2010 by the NMML as part of the COMIDA project reported six sightings during 25,781 km of on-transect effort (Clarke and Ferguson 2011).
+Two of the six sightings were in waters ≤ 35 m deep and the remaining four sightings were in waters 51-200 m deep.
+Bowhead whales were also rarely sighted in July-August of 2006-2008 during aerial surveys of the Chukchi Sea coast (Thomas et al. 2010).
+This is consistent with movements of tagged whales (ADFG 2010) all of which moved through the Chukchi Sea by early May 2009, and tended to travel relatively close to shore, especially in the northern Chukchi Sea.
+The estimate of summer bowhead whale density in the Chukchi Sea was calculated by assuming there was one bowhead sighting during the 11,985 km of survey effort in waters 36-50 m deep in the Cȟukchi Sea during July-August reported in Clarke and Ferguson (in prep.), although no bowheads were actually observed during those surveys.
+The mean group size from September-October sightings reported in Clarke and Ferguson (in prep.) is 1.1, and this was also used in the calculation of summer densities.
+The group size value, along with a f(0) value of 2 and a g(0) value of 0.07, both from Thomas et al. (2002) were used to estimate a summer density of bowhead whales (Table 2).
+Bowheads are not expected to be encountered in higher densities near ice in the summer (Moore et al. 2000), so the same density estimates are used for open-water and ice-margin habitats.
+Densities from vessel based surveys in the Chukchi Sea during non-seismic periods and locations in July-August of 2006-2008 (Haley et al. 2010) ranged from 0.0001-0.0007/km2 with a maximum 95 percent confidence interval (CI) of 0.0029/km2.
+This suggests the densities used in the calculations and shown in Table 3 are somewhat higher than are likely to be observed from vessels near the area of planned operations.